Is Your Car Up to Speed? Test Track at Epcot

 And ultra thrill seekers will be scratching their heads wondering why?
 It's not really a roller coaster, it stops and starts, so that there is only really one stretch of speed at the end.
 What is the allure?

+So, here's a rundown of the Test Track experience pre-2025.
+You're invited to create your own virtual car for the test.
+Tap your ticket, or your Magic Band.
+Create your vehicle according to your own specifications.
 When you enter the ride, tap your card/Magic Band again and your data will load into the attraction.
 Everyone in the same car will have their data, too.
 Then the ride begins.
-After the obligatory safety check (part of the attraction and for real), you're on your way.
+After the obligatory safety inspection (part of the attraction and a real safety check), you're on your way.

 Ride through a series of tests for your vehicle: capability (skids), efficiency (aerodynamics), responsiveness (a series of hairpin turns) and power (the final run outside of the building).
 At the end of the ride, you can see how your "vehicle" scored on each test, as well as have fub playing in the activities area after you exit the ride.